Sustainability: The Future of Sustainable Fashion

 Unsustainable Clothing Brands

-Statistics for these brands take one’s breath away.
+Statistics for these fashion brands take one’s breath away.
 And that’s before we consider the cost of fast fashion on humans working in this industry.
-The fashion industry, which mainly comprises female workers, is notoriously badly paid and working conditions are often inhumane, infringing on human rights.
+The fashion industry, which mainly comprises female workers, is notoriously badly paid, while working conditions are often inhumane, infringing on human rights.
+That’s another cause for concern when it comes to sustainability.

 Harvard Business Review discusses The Cost of Instant Fashion and talks about the incredible growth of online fashion portals like Shein which is currently “bigger than H&M and approaching the size of Zara” with a revenue target for 2025 exceeding $50 billion.
 (It considers Zara “the pioneer of fast fashion” but says that Shein has overtaken this global brand a while ago.
-Currently many manufacturers and fashion designers are suing the Chinese company for copyright and trademark infringement.)
+Currently, many brands, manufacturers and fashion designers are suing the Chinese business for copyright and trademark infringement.)

 We’ve done our research, and this is an idea of what to expect: